 Since I posted a photo of the Wolfman Panel earlier today, I’ll post this photo of the small ruin located across Butler Wash from the panel.
 I’m not sure if this particular ruin has a name, but I’m going to go ahead and call it the Wolfman Ruin because of it’s proximity to the rock art.
 You can spot this ruin across the canyon from the old parking area for the Wolfman Panel (I say ‘old’ because the BLM closed off access to the slickrock parking area sometime over the last year or so).
 Getting across the canyon to visit this ruin is a little bit trickier, but well worth the effort.
 There are also some faint petroglyphs found near this ruin if you spend the time to explore the area.

 Archaeology: The study of human history and prehistory through the excavation of sites and the analysis of artifacts.

 Photography: The art or practice of taking and processing photographs.

 Rock Art Trips

-anasazi arches national park arizona arizona strip barrier canyon style basketmaker behind the rocks black and white bluff book cliffs butler wash canyonlands national park cedar mesa chaco canyon classic vernal style colorado colorado river comb ridge cottonwood canyon dinosaur national monument dry fork fremont grand gulch handprints indian creek kane creek canyon mcconkie ranch mill creek canyon moab natural bridges national monument needles district nine mile canyon petroglyphs pictographs rock art ruins salt creek canyon san juan river san rafael swell tavaputs plateau uintah basin utah ute vandalism vernal
+anasazi arches national park arizona arizona strip barrier canyon style basketmaker behind the rocks black and white bluff book cliffs butler wash canyonlands national park cedar mesa chaco canyon classic vernal style colorado colorado river comb ridge cottonwood canyon dry fork fremont granary grand gulch handprints indian creek kane creek canyon mcconkie ranch mill creek canyon moab natural bridges national monument needles district nine mile canyon petroglyphs pictographs rock art ruins salt creek canyon san juan river san rafael swell tavaputs plateau uintah basin utah ute vandalism vernal